modir/laminas-book/docs/uploads.md

 For styling the thumbnails, we use the Twitter Bootstrap provided ".img-thumbnail" CSS class.

-> For additional information about these Twitter Bootstrap styles, please refer to the
+!!! note
-> Bootstrap official documentation.
+    For additional information about these Twitter Bootstrap styles, please refer to the Bootstrap official documentation.

 Below each thumbnail, we put the "Show in Natural Size" link, which points to the "file" action of our `ImageController` controller.
 When site visitor clicks the link, he will be shown with the